erirosv/Master-Thesis-Open/README.md

 ## Methods
-The algorithm used are mainly using wrappers and filters, there can also be some hybridsd and embedded.
+The methods used are mainly using wrappers and filters, there can also be some hybridsd and embedded.

 | Acronym | Method |
 | :--------: | :--------: |